Canadians Abroad and Returning Travelers

 While abroad, you may have come in contact with the novel coronavirus.
 All returning travelers must self-isolate for 14 days.
 This is now the law under the Quarantine Act.
 There are significant penalties if you do not comply.
 Visit the webpage pertaining to returning travellers and quarantine restrictions here: Returning to Canada.
 Note that travellers returning to Alberta must also submit to Alberta's requirements (see below) which are similar to Canada's.

-Expectations for returning travellers include:
+Expectations for returning travellers arriving in Canada include:

 - You must have an approved quarantine plan at the land or air border.
 It will be evaluated by border officials for adequacy.
 For example, your plan cannot include living with elderly or vulnerable persons.
 You must have a defined destination where you can quarantine.
 If you do not present an adequate plan, the government will arrange for you to be quarantined in a local hotel for 14 days.